James Collins of Goffstown, New Hampshire. A full striking wall clock. 213050.

 Inventory number 213050.

-James Collins is known to be buried in Wolcottville, Indiana.
-His gravestone is still located there.
-This gravestone gives his birth date of August 8th, 1801, and lists his death on December 8th, 1882.
-James Collins was born in Goffstown, New Hampshire, the son of Stephen Collins.
-James married Lucy Knight of Hancock, New Hampshire.
-Lucy was the daughter of the Clockmaker Elijah Knight.
-It is thought that James received some clock training from him.
-It is also reported that Collins traveled to Ashby, Massachusetts, and to Providence, Rhode Island from time to time.
-One could speculate that he traveled to these towns on clock-related business.
-The town of Ashby was very small and had little to offer as a destination other than an interest in the Edwards and Willard brothers' School of Wooden Works tall clock production.
-In Goffstown, Collins is listed as a "Husbandman, Yeoman, Silversmith, Jeweler, Watchmaker, and Clockmaker in various towns deeds.
-It appears that Collins left Goffstown in the mid-1840s after Lucy died in 1844.
-From here, he moved to Illinois, possibly Michigan, and then to Fort Wayne, Indiana.
-Very few clocks have been found.
-We have owned at least three different forms.
-They include Tall Clocks, a New Hampshire Mirror clock, and recently, a full Striking Banjo Clock.
-The New Hampshire Historical Society has an example of his work in their collection.
-Charles Parsons, the author of New Hampshire Clocks & Clockmakers, lived in Collins's house for several years.
+James Collins is interred in Wolcottville, Indiana, where his gravestone remains.
+The gravestone records his birth as August 8, 1801, and his death as December 8, 1882.
+Collins was born in Goffstown, New Hampshire, to Stephen Collins.
+He married Lucy Knight of Hancock, New Hampshire, who was the daughter of clockmaker Elijah Knight.
+It is believed that Collins received some clockmaking training from his father-in-law.
+Reports indicate that Collins traveled periodically to Ashby, Massachusetts, and Providence, Rhode Island, likely for clock-related business.
+Ashby was a small town, notable primarily for the wooden works clockmaking families of Edwards and Willard.
+Hundreds of wooden movement tall clocks were produced there.
+In Goffstown, Collins is listed in various town deeds as a "Husbandman, Yeoman, Silversmith, Jeweler, Watchmaker, and Clockmaker."
+Collins appears to have left Goffstown in the mid-1840s following Lucy's death in 1844, then relocated to Illinois, possibly Michigan, and later to Fort Wayne, Indiana.
+A few of his clocks have been identified.
+Documented examples include Tall Clocks, a New Hampshire Mirror clock, and a full Striking Banjo Clock.
+The New Hampshire Historical Society holds an example of his work in its collection.
+Charles Parsons, author of New Hampshire Clocks & Clockmakers, resided in Collins's former house for several years.